 The cheapest accommodation options are camping and hostels.
 Austria hotels range from $66 to $302 per night with an average of $122.

 The official currency of Austria is the Euro.
 Dedit and credit cards are accepted widely.
 We suggest using a Wise card to cut down on high international withdrawal fees.

 Food will use up a chunk of your budget if you eat out for all meals.
 Cheap takeaway style lunches are around €5, coffee costs on average €2.85, breakfast at a cafe €10, Viennese schnitzel with potato salad €15.00

 The four main forms of transport are U-Bahn (subway), Schnellbahn or S-Bahn (local train), Straßenbahn (tram) and Autobus (bus).
 Long distance buses, trains and plains service Austria.

 - The best things to do in ViennaThe first thing that struck me about Vienna was how German it felt.
 The way it looked, the way it worked.
 It was organised, it felt safe.
-Vienna is so royal, the Hapsburgs Royals created a city of palaces and buildings that ooze class, regality and stature.
-Some of their buildings have to be in … Read the full article here
+Vienna is so royal, the Hapsburg’s Royals created a city of palaces and buildings that ooze class, regality and stature.
+Some of their buildings and architecture have to … Read the full article here